CPSSD/paranoid/README.md

 Paranoid
 ========

+---

+This repo is no longer maintained.
+The project has a new home: https://github.com/pp2p/paranoid

+---

 ## Build Instructions ##

 To run the unit tests recursively for the entire project, run `go test ./...` from this directory.